mingjia0511/quantmas/problems/year_5/problem.md

 🚨 **ALL rules from Years 1-4 still apply!** This includes:
 - All basic trading rules
 - Asset and regional tax requirements
 - Regional compliance limits

-- The Reindeer Protection Act processing delays (if still in effect)
+**🎉 GOOD NEWS:** The Reindeer Protection Act has expired!
+Transactions now execute **immediately** again, just like Year 1.
+No more 30-day delays!

 No new rules—just mastery of everything you've learned! 🎯